Notice

 Note

 You may rename the recovery metadata pool and file system at a future time.
-The --recover flag prevents any MDS from joining the new file system.
+The --recover flag prevents any MDS daemon from joining the new file system.

 cephfs-table-tool cephfs_recovery:0 reset session